An energy performance certificate (EPC) is now a requirement if you are a selling, renting or building a property in the UK

 The better the rating the lower the cost of running the property.

-How do I get an EPC certificate?
 What is the EPC register?

 The EPC register both stores existing certificates and allows homeowners to find a registered domestic energy assessor to conduct a review of their property.